zortiwee/finance-telegram-bot/README.md

 Finance Tracker Bot is a Telegram bot that helps you manage personal finances directly from your phone.
 Create named money lists, track deposits and withdrawals, view your transaction history, and get monthly spending reports — all inside Telegram.

 This is my **first independent Python project**, built without courses or mentors.
-It covers real-world concepts like multi-step conversation flows, persistent multi-user storage, modular project architecture, and transaction logging.
+Throughout development I learned how to structure a real multi-file project, work with databases, apply OOP principles, and debug real errors independently.

 ---